Tony Zale

 Anthony Florian Zaleski (May 29, 1913 – March 20, 1997), known professionally as Tony Zale, was an American boxer.
 Zale was born and raised in Gary, Indiana, a steel town, which gave him his nickname, "Man of Steel", reinforced by his reputation of being able to take fearsome punishment and still rally to win.
 Zale, who held the world middleweight title multiple times, was known as a crafty boxer and punishing body puncher who wore his opponents down before knocking them out.
 In 1990, Zale was awarded the Presidential Citizens Medal by President George.
 H. W. Bush.

+The 1941 bout between Zale and Billy Pryor at Juneau Park, Milwaukee, attracted 135,132 spectators, a figure that remains the highest attendance in boxing history.

 World middleweight title

 Zale met Georgie Abrams in Madison Square Garden in a world middleweight championship match on November 28, 1941, before a crowd of nearly 10,000.
 Despite knocking Zale down in the first round, a poke in the eye from Zale's glove left him with pain and blurred vision.
 From the fourth round on, Abrams fought with his left eye nearly closed.
 Blood from a cut opened above his right eye in the third from an accidental head butt from Zale caused additional vision problems from blood that dripped from the wound.
 Despite fighting half blind, Abrams fought courageously for fifteen rounds.
 Abrams lost in a close match, due to the incessant body attacks of Zale in the late rounds, particularly the ninth where he received a severe two handed attack to the midsection.
 The Associated Press judged Abrams the winner with eight rounds to Zale's seven.